WEST MICHIGAN SNOW AND ICE DAM REMOVAL

 - Conversely, you can try to melt the ice dam.
 A good way to do this is to fill a large sock, or pantyhose with ice melt, and throw it on the roof, perpendicular across the ice dam, hanging slightly over the edge of the gutter.
 The ice melt will slowly warm the ice dam, providing a temporary fix.

-- The absolute best, and safest way to completely rid your home of an ice dam is to call a professional.
-They are equipped with technical, low temperature steamers that are specifically designed for ice dam removal.
-They will melt the ice dam without damaging your gutters, shingles, or the integrity of your roof.
+- The best and safest way to reduce an ice dam is to call a properly insured professional with equipment for ice dam removal.
+They can melt the ice dam without damaging your gutters, shingles, or the integrity of your roof.
 A professional will also be able to provide you with your best options to avoid ice dams in the future.
 If you’re having trouble with ice dam removal, feel free to call the experts at Werner Roofing.
 We have the tools and the manpower to take care of your roof quickly and safely.

 How much snow is too much?